osmcode/pyosmium/README.rst

 Installation
 ============

-pyosmium can be installed with pip:
+npyosmium can be installed with pip:

-    pip install osmium
+    pip install npyosmium

-The Pypi source package already comes bundled with a matching version of libosmium, protozero and pybind11.
-Pyosmium additionally depends on expat, libz, libbz2 and Boost variant and iterator.
+The Pypi source package already comes bundled with a matching version of libosmium, protozero and pybind11. npyosmium additionally depends on expat, libz, libbz2 and Boost variant and iterator.
 You need to install development packages for these libraries.
 On Debian/Ubuntu do::